mjhossen/mjhossen.github.io/index.md

 <img style="padding: 0px; width:340px;" src="/images/my_photo1.png" alt="My photo" >

-My research interests lie primarily in the area of geophysical sciences and computational science.
+My research interests lie primarily in the area of geophysical science, applied mathematics and computational science.
 I am particularly interested in numerical weather prediction and tsunami science.
 For solving the geophysical inverse problems, I utilize data assimilation and time revere imaging method.
-I applied the data assimilation method in numerical weather prediction to find optimal locations for adaptive observations for reducing forecast error.
-I also use this method with ship-borne GPS data to examine the possiblity of using ship-borne GPS data in tsunami forecasting.
-Apart from, I applied time reverse imaging method to reconstruct initial source model of tsunami triggered by undersea earthquake and submarine landslide.
+The data assimilation method has been applied to numerical weather prediction to find optimal locations for adaptive observations for reducing forecast error.
+I also use this method with ship-borne GPS data to examine the possiblity of using the ship data in tsunami forecasting.
+Apart from, I applied time reverse imaging to reconstruct an initial source model of tsunami triggered by undersea earthquake and submarine landslide.

 ## Appointments
 <ul>